Skip to main content

 ‘Product is suspended due to limited supply requiring demand allocation’.

 Currently, there are a number of products in Control Demand Management across a number of categories.
-Please see our Downloads ▼ section to access the ‘Control and Protect Demand Managed Products Matrix’ for further information.
+Please see our Downloads section to access the ‘Control and Protect Demand Managed Products Matrix’ for further information.

 What does Protect Demand Management mean?

 Currently, there are a number of products in Protect Demand Management across a number of categories.
-See our Downloads ▼ section to access the Control and Protect Demand Managed Products Matrix for further information.
+See our Downloads section to access the Control and Protect Demand Managed Products Matrix for further information.

-• Clinical rationale for quantity requested – Please define the specific urgent clinical need based on the current patient profile.
-For example, “We have x number of patients on ventilation who are now on day y, so will require a tracheostomy in the next z days”.
+• Clinical rationale for quantity requested – please define the specific urgent clinical need based on the current patient profile.
+For example, ”We have x number of patients on ventilation who are now on day y, so will require a tracheostomy in the next z day”.
 The rationale should provide as much information as possible about the requirement to meet patient need and when it will be needed.
 Statements such as ‘Urgent need’ or ‘Needed for ICU patients’ do not provide sufficient clinical rationale to support the allocation of consumables.

-• Requisition point – Submit your request through one requisition point.
+• Requisition point – submit your request through one requisition point.
 This enables requests to be considered in aggregate.

 • Which orders have been denied.